Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 <a name="msg_how_use_unified_api"> </a>
-## How to use Office 365 unified API?
+## How to use Microsoft Graph API?
-Apps can use the Office 365 unified API to perform create, read, update, and delete (CRUD) operations on data sources and entities, giving them seamless access to work data.
+Apps can use the Microsoft Graph API to perform create, read, update, and delete (CRUD) operations on data sources and entities, giving them seamless access to work data.

 **Ease of use--one endpoint, all Office 365 data under one roof**